-The Technics SL-10 direct drive, fully automatic turntable, continues Technics’ tradition of innovation and stunningly designed products.
-Read on to find out why this deck is one of the best vintage turntable buys today.
+The Technics SL-10 direct drive, fully automatic turntable, continues Technics’ tradition of innovation and beautifully designed products.
+Find out why this deck is one of the best vintage turntable buys today.

 I was recently asked to undertake the restoration of a lovely old Technics SL-120 direct-drive turntable.
 The SL-120 was basically an SL-1200, without a tonearm.
 Owners often chose to fit an SME 3009, as was the case with this old deck.
 This one though, had seen better days…